permas4edu/permas4edu/visper/troubleshooting/README.md

 Ignore site-specific settings via VisPER command line option --no-site-config
 * PERMAS-based configuration that may also influence the behavior of VisPER (e.g. VISPER.DFT, visperrc_gl or specific environment variables) since a PERMAS instance is always running as data basis of VisPER.
 Consult the manual to know how these PERMAS-based settings may be ignored or modified.

+First, try to disable all VisPER-specific customized settings - this can be achieved by the VisPER command line option --qa or by combining all 3 command line options mentioned above.
+If the problem can be reproduced without customized settings - fine!
+Record a Python script from the very beginning by starting VisPER with the command line options --qa --logScript visper_bug.pm and afterwards make sure that the recorded Python script reproduces the misbehavior by restarting VisPER with --qa visper_bug.pm again.
+If the problem still arises - fine!
+This reduces the needed description how the problem can be reproduced.

+If the problem cannot be reproduced without customized settings try each combination of above mentioned command line options to reduce customized settings as far as possible.
+If it depends on the session-persistant or user-specific configuration those configuration data is also needed by us to reproduce the problem.